Work at ACS

 Duties and Responsibilities

-- Participates in the Outdoor Education Program, which may involve staying off-campus for up to a week or more.
+- Participates in the Middle School Outdoor Education Program, which may require travel and overnight stays.

 Job Requirements